ndrwptrsn/regional_shipping_api/README.md

 Thank you for reviewing my assessment, I had a lot of fun working on it!

-I prioritized API functionality (dynamic, stored rules feature, exposed endpoints) and API integrity (validations, tests) over front-end tooling (which seems like the kind of thing that would be added to a pre-existing admin panel anyway).
+I prioritized API functionality (dynamic stored rules feature, exposed endpoints) and API integrity (validations, tests) over front-end tooling (which seems like the kind of thing that would be added to a pre-existing admin panel anyway).
 I did spruce up the docs a bit: http://localhost:3000/api

 Each eligibility rule uses an operator (<, >, <=, =>, =, in, between), a comparator (either a list of something in the db to check against, a value, or range of values) and a target (the part of the incoming request that gets checked).
 Each rule gets processed, even if prior rules didn't pass.
 The response consists of whether or not the item is eligible and why: